flexera-public/policy_templates/security/azure/security_contact_email/README.md

-# Azure Ensure Security Contact Email
+# Azure Subscriptions Without Security Contact Email

 ## What it does